NVIDIA/TensorRT-LLM/docs/source/llm-api-examples/customization.md

 ## Runtime Customization

-Similar to `build_config`, you can also customize the runtime configuration with the `runtime_config`, `peft_cache_config` or other [arguments](https://github.com/NVIDIA/TensorRT-LLM/blob/main/tensorrt_llm/llmapi/llm_utils.py#L186-L223) borrowed from the lower-level APIs.
+Similar to `build_config`, you can also customize the runtime configuration with the `runtime_config`, `peft_cache_config` or other [arguments](https://github.com/NVIDIA/TensorRT-LLM/blob/main/tensorrt_llm/llmapi/llm_utils.py#L186-L223) borrowed from the Executor APIs.
 These runtime configuration options provide additional flexibility with respect to KV cache management, GPU memory allocation and so on.
 Refer to the following example:

 ```python